 - 401(k) accounts

-- Stocks Bonds
+- Stocks and bonds

-- The cash value of life insurance policies
+- Cash value of life insurance policies

-A wage garnishment is when the IRS takes money out of your paycheck to pay off the tax debt over a period of time.
-With this collection tool you never even receive the money; your employer is required to pay the IRS each pay period and deduct the amount from your take-home pay.
+Wage garnishment is when the IRS takes money out of your paycheck to pay off the debt over a period of time.
+With this collection tool, your employer is required to pay the IRS each pay period and deduct the amount from your take-home pay.
 The garnishment continues until the entire debt is paid.
 The amount that the government takes out of each paycheck can be significant and depends on how much you owe.
 The IRS will leave you enough income to pay for basic living expenses.

 In the most extreme cases, wage garnishment allows the IRS to leave the taxpayer with little more than $180 per week.
-The agency does not take into account what your living expenses actually amount to and may leave you without enough income to pay the bills.
+The agency does not take into account what your living expenses actually amount to and may leave you without enough income to pay your other bills.

-- Failing to file a tax return.
+- Failing to file a tax return

 - Failing to pay taxes or paying less than what is owed

 - Negligence or a lack of effort in complying with tax rules

 - Failing to pay penalties and interest on unpaid taxes

 How to avoid being a target of an IRS audit